 School of Social Sciences, Communication, & Education

-As the name for this new program implies, it aspires to be much more than a traditional criminal justice major.
-CLS will feature a curriculum that is challenging and broad-based.
-It will give students a solid foundation in the theoretical core of Criminology, a thorough understanding of the legal system that enacts criminal laws and processes cases through the investigative, prosecutive and corrections phases, and a broad, societal context for the criminal system that only a rigorous liberal arts regimen can supply.
+The Criminology, Law and Society program aspires to be much more than a traditional criminal justice major.
+CLS features a curriculum that is challenging and broad-based.
+It gives students a solid foundation in the theoretical core of Criminology, a thorough understanding of the legal system that enacts criminal laws and processes cases through the investigative, prosecutive and corrections phases, and a broad, societal context for the criminal system that only a rigorous liberal arts regimen can supply.

 Those who complete this curriculum will recognize that they have enjoyed a true liberal arts experience while learning the art of practical scholarship.
 Students will become scholars, learning to critically analyze problems, conduct effective research and write with clarity and force.
 They will appreciate the important specifics of their discipline but never lose their appreciation of the larger societal, political and scientific contexts in which the issues they will study arise.